-Google Mail and Calendar at U-M, as well as Inbox by GMail, are Core Services within the Google Apps for Education software provided to eligible members of the university community.
+Google Mail and Calendar at U-M are Core Services within the Google Apps for Education software provided to eligible members of the university community.
 (Michigan Medicine staff, medical students, and some others use an alternative mail and calendar system.)

-As Core Services, Google Mail and Calendar at U-M, as well as Inbox by GMail, are covered by the university’s Google Apps for Education agreement.
+As Core Services, Google Mail and Calendar at U-M are covered by the university’s Google Apps for Education agreement.
 These services provide secure environments for maintaining or sharing the university's sensitive unregulated data, as well as some kinds of sensitive regulated data.

 Social Security numbers should generally not be sent through email.
 Social Security numbers should only be used where required by law or where they are essential for university business processes.
 If you must use SSNs, it is preferred that you use institutional resources designed to house this data, such as the Data Warehouse.
 Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
 (Contact IA via the ITS Service Center.)

-Google Mail and Calendar at U-M, as well as Inbox by GMail, may not be used for
+Google Mail and Calendar at U-M may not be used for

 - Protected Health Information (regulated by HIPAA) (because Google has declined to sign the necessary contractual agreement)